Houston I-9 Lawyer

 - Debarment from government contracts

 Failure to comply with I-9 requirements can result in serious penalties.
-To discuss employment eligibility or I-9 compliance, contact our office today and set up free consultation to discuss the specifics of your situation.
+To discuss employment eligibility or I-9 compliance, contact The Law Office of David A. Breston today and set up free consultation to discuss the specifics of your situation.